 - We've developed design guidelines for commercial and institutional parking lots

 .
-If these guidelines are followed, less winter salt is required.
+If these guidelines are followed, less winter salt would be required.
 We're also encouraging municipalities to incorporate these guidelines into their policies.

 What You Can Do